 - Cetuximab (Erbitux®) works by binding to a protein called the epidermal growth factor receptor, which exists on the surface of cells.
 This targeted cancer therapy helps block growth signals from reaching the inside of colorectal cancer cells, putting a stop to their division and growth.

 - Panitumumab (Vectibix®) also targets and binds to the epidermal growth factor receptor, preventing growth signals from reaching the inside of colorectal cancer cells.
 This stops their division and growth.

-Other targeted drugs we use to treat advanced colorectal cancer include ziv-aflibercept (Zaltrap®) and regorafenib (Stivarga®).
+Other targeted drugs used to treat advanced colorectal cancer include ziv-aflibercept (Zaltrap®) and regorafenib (Stivarga®).
 Zaltrap can stop the supply of blood to tumors.
 Stivarga aims to block growth signals, stop the formation of new blood vessels to tumors and slow the growth of tissue that connects cancer cells.